Embedding spaces of split links: Embedding spaces and sphere systems

 \subsection{Combinatorics of separating systems}

 We associate a rooted tree to each essential separating system, which is labelled when the link is.
-Although there are infinitely many isotopy classes of essential separating systems, there are only finitely many possible such rooted trees up to isomorphism.
+Although there are only finitely many possible such rooted trees up to isomorphism, there are infinitely many isotopy classes of essential separating systems in $\R^3\setminus \rho$ for each $\rho\in \link(L)$.
 We will make use of these rooted trees in Section \ref{section - the fundamental group} when we compute the fundamental group of $\link(L)$. \begin{defn} Recall that ~$\rho=\rho_1\sqcup \ldots\sqcup \rho_n \in \plink(L)$ has a labelling of its pieces by the set~$\{1,\ldots,n\}$.
 Without loss of generality,~$\rho_i$ is labelled by $i$ and satisfies~$\rho_i\simeq L_i$.
-The \emph{combinatorial type} of a separating system $\Sigma$ for $\rho$ is the labelled rooted graph $\Gamma(\Sigma)$ whose vertices are connected components of $\R^3\setminus \Sigma$, and where an edge connects two vertices if they are separated by a single sphere of $\Sigma$.
+The \emph{combinatorial type} of a separating system $\Sigma$ for $\rho$ is the labelled rooted graph $T_\Sigma)$ whose vertices are connected components of $\R^3\setminus \Sigma$, and where an edge connects two vertices if they are separated by a single sphere of $\Sigma$.
 Let the root of the graph be the unique unbounded component of the complement.
-The other vertices are labeled by $i$ if the unique labelled link piece contained in that component is $\rho_i$ (and hence labeled by~$i$) and by $\emptyset$ otherwise. \end{defn}
+The other vertices are labelled by $i$ if the unique labelled link piece contained in that component is $\rho_i$ (and hence labelled by~$i$) and by $\emptyset$ otherwise. \end{defn}

-\begin{rem} Since an embedded sphere separates $\R^3$ into exactly two components and the spheres of $\Sigma$ are disjoint, $\Gamma(\Sigma)$ is always a tree.
-Observe that $\Sigma$ is essential if and only if there does not exist a univalent vertex labeled by $\emptyset$, nor a bivalent vertex, unless that vertex is the root. \end{rem}
+\begin{rem} Since an embedded sphere separates $\R^3$ into exactly two components and the spheres of $\Sigma$ are disjoint, $T_\Sigma$ is always a tree.
+Observe that $\Sigma$ is essential if and only if there does not exist a univalent vertex labelled by $\emptyset$, nor a bivalent vertex, unless that vertex is the root. \end{rem}

 \begin{rem} One could similarly define the combinatorial type of a separating system for~$\rho \in \link(L)$, but some care must be taken with labels -- for example one could label by isotopy classes of links, since we do not differentiate between isotopic pieces.
 Since in Section \ref{section - the fundamental group} we only need the notion of combinatorial type for labelled links, we do not explore this further. \end{rem}